cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 ## Q4 - Can a `button` be a child of a `button`?
 Explain your reasoning

+No, because you cannot nest interactive content descendant from a <button> tag.

 ## Q5 - What is the most generic tag you can use?

+<div>.
+It's generic in the sense that it's not semantic, and because it can be used to group any content together.

 ## Q6 - What do the following achronyms stand for?